adrigabzu/Data_statistics_R/PITCHME.md

 +++
 ### Long vs wide data
-In our case, when we consider more than one column of protein expression the data is in wide format.
-Long format would mean one row per Mouse and Protein expression value:
+In this case, when we consider a column per protein expression values, the data is in wide format.
+Long format would mean one row per Mouse and each protein expression value:

 ``` r
 # All data to long format, for long to wide use spread()